tacdevel/tacdevelfx/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected Behavior**
 A clear and concise description of what you expected to happen.

+**Actual Behavior**
+A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Additional Information**
+Add any other information about the problem here.

 **System Information:**
  - Platform: [e.g. Windows, macOS, etc.]
  - Runtime: [e.g. .NET Core 2.1, .NET Framework 4.6, etc.]
  - Package(s): [e.g. TACDevel.Disposable, TACDevel.Drawing.Primitives, etc.]
  - Package Version: [e.g. 0.1.0]

-**Additional Information**
-Add any other information about the problem here.